Swahili African Modern is an Oregon-based import, design and distribution company.

 - Artisans are required to abide by local and export regulations governing the legal harvest of hardwoods to ensure compliance with U.S. import standards and to uphold proper management of their local forest resources.

 - Artisans are encouraged to utilize materials fully by converting scraps into salable products

 - Artisans are encouraged to utilize recycled, reclaimed and highly renewable materials in product design, and to isolate new sources of low-cost materials.

 - Artisans are advised to use production methods that increase productivity and minimize artisan discomfort

-Swahili is dedicated to African artisans, as their skill, determination and sharing spirit form the backbone of the company's operations.
-Envisioning a day when the channel between Africa and America opens wide enough to bring prosperity to all African artisans and an appreciation for African craftsmanship to the world, Swahili continues scouring Africa--from her back roads to her high rises--always on the lookout for more amazing handcrafted products.
+Swahili is dedicated to African artisans; their skill, determination and sharing spirit define our company's operations.
+We envision a day when the channel between Africa and the world opens wide enough to bring prosperity and global appreciation to all African artisans.
+Until then, we're perpetually Africa-bound, always on the lookout the best of modern handmade creations.

 As we all weather dramatic changes brought on by the COVID-19 pandemic, we feel strongly that our partners across Africa have access to support through these hard times.
 We have created a fund to provide relief grants to artisans who need help making ends meet as they shelter in place.
 Our initial investment of $10,000 is being further extended by donations from caring individuals around the world.
 All funds collected are fully and directly benefiting artisans who demonstrate need.

 Click here to donate or to purchase face masks (all profits above cost are donated to the relief fund).
 You can read below about how the grants are helping our partners.